SantiagoWL117/Migration-Strategy/Course-Fix-Progress.md

 - Courses defined: 1 (Uncategorized)
 - All dishes assigned to "Uncategorized" course
 - Status: active ✅ (matches active list)

+**⚠️ NAME VERIFICATION NEEDED:** "POS SIMPLICITY" sounds like a POS (Point of Sale) system name rather than an actual restaurant name.
+This may be:
+- A placeholder/test entry, OR
+- The wrong restaurant name in the database, OR
+- Actually correct but unusual

+**Other restaurants at 250 Greenbank:**
+- Pizza Corner (ID: 679) - active - 8 dishes - at "3A - 250 Greenbank Rd", Nepean
+- Prince Gourmet (ID: 911) - suspended - 0 dishes - at "250 Greenbank", Ottawa
+- Authentic Vietnamese Pho House Nepean (ID: 759) - suspended - 0 dishes - at "250 Greenbank Rd Unit 2A", Nepean

 **Menu Sample:**
 - Only combo deals found (Combo No.3, No.4, No.5, Regular Combo 1 for 1/2, Large Combo 2 for 1/2)